Latteralus/MCPHR/plan.md

 Configure the ORM:

-Integrate TypeORM or Prisma to connect to PostgreSQL and manage migrations.
+Integrate TypeORM to connect to PostgreSQL and manage migrations.

 Develop Feature Modules: